rails-sqlserver/tiny_tds/README.md

 ## Development & Testing

 We use bundler for development.
 Simply run `bundle install` then `rake` to build the gem and run the unit tests.
 The tests assume you have created a database named `tinytdstest` accessible by a database owner named `tinytds`.
-Before running the test rake task, you may need to define a pair of environment variables that help the client connect to your specific FreeTDS database server name and which schema (2000, 2005, 2008, Azure or Sybase ASE) to use.
+Before running the test rake task, you may need to define a pair of environment variables that help the client connect to your specific FreeTDS database server name and which schema (2000, 2005, 2008, 2014, Azure or Sybase ASE) to use.
 For example:

 ```
+$ rake TINYTDS_UNIT_DATASERVER=mydbserver
+  or
 $ rake TINYTDS_UNIT_DATASERVER=mydbserver TINYTDS_SCHEMA=sqlserver_2008
   or
 $ rake TINYTDS_UNIT_HOST=mydb.host.net TINYTDS_SCHEMA=sqlserver_azure